 top of page

-This blog post contains valuable instructions on how to communicate with locals during encounters that might take place while hiking the Frisia Coast Trail, day and night!
-Maybe, this blog post might also be useful for government officials and politicians when trying to restore communication and some of the trust between the rich and poor parts of the country, and with their capital.
+This blog post offers valuable tips and instructions for communicating with locals during encounters along the Frisia Coast Trail—whether by day or by night!
+Perhaps it also holds some lessons for government officials and politicians seeking to rebuild dialogue and restore some trust between the prosperous and more neglected regions of the country, and with the national capital itself.

 Here we go: